qrak/candledownloader/readme.md

 # Candle Downloader

 ## Overview
 Candle Downloader is a Python application designed to download OHLCV (Open, High, Low, Close, Volume) data from multiple cryptocurrency exchanges.
-The application validates the data and fills in gaps where necessary.
+The application features advanced validation capabilities, integrity checks, gap detection and filling, with an elegant terminal interface for monitoring download progress.

 ## Features
 - Downloads historical candlestick data from cryptocurrency exchanges
 - Supports multiple timeframes from 1 minute to 1 week
+- Clean terminal interface with progress bars and status updates
-- Data validation and gap detection with optional filling
+- Data validation with integrity checks and gap detection
+- Automatic handling of file corruption from interrupted downloads
 - Volume-based trading pair selection and ranking
 - Smart filtering of stablecoin pairs
+- Command-line arguments for flexible operation
 - Efficient data buffering and CSV file management
 - Comprehensive logging system
-- Rate limiting protection and automatic retry mechanism
+- Rate limiting protection with exponential backoff retry mechanism
 - Configurable batch size and buffer management
 - Flexible output file naming

 ## Supported Exchanges
 - Application tested on binance and binanceus.
 Other exchanges may work as well.
+- Multi-exchange gap filling supports 30+ exchanges for data validation and repair.

 ## Project Structure
 - **src/**: Contains the main source code for the application.